sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 character's attributes -- Strength, Dexterity, or Intelligence -- you will use to resolve the flip.

+    GM Note: The attributes used to resolve a move are listed at the top of each card.
+Sometimes a card will give the option of several attributes, like "Str / Dex".
+You may need to ask the player for more detail about what they are attempting before calling for a flip.

 ![Illustration of rotating your Deckahedron](images/component_rotate.png)

 Look at the attribute on your character sheet -- what symbol is it, Anchor,